 When looking at your strategy and crafting a campaign, always look for the human element.
 There are a number of ways to do this.
 For example, consider sharing a customer's experience in your campaign or showcasing the backstory of your brand's founder.
-Something like this helps people to feel a personal connection with your brand that drives engagement and ultimately moves purchase decisions forward.
+This helps people to feel a personal connection with your brand that drives engagement and ultimately moves purchase decisions forward.

 2. Work with Influencers

-Influencer marketing is one of the fastest-growing strategies in recent years - and this trends shows no sign of slowing down.
-Influencers help you to reach your audience and expose more people to your brand in a way that traditional advertising just can't do.
+Influencer marketing is one of the fastest-growing strategies in recent years - and this trends shows no sign of stopping.
+Influencers help you reach your audience and expose more people to your brand in a way that traditional advertising doesn't.

 3. Deploy an Email Strategy

 Some brands are quick to dismiss the power of email in favor of social media or chatbots.
 But email is an incredible tool for your public relations strategy.
 Consider a few of these statistics to prove my point: